My name is Vebjørn Fiksdal. I am a 60 years old Norwegian, I'm married, and have 3 grown-up boys.

 If you like it I hope you will come back to it, and I hope you will tell others about it.

-As many others, I really struggled with my old homepage.
+As many others, I really struggled building my first website.
 I was not an HTML-man, and building pages was not easy at all.

 In my opinion 99% of the suppliers are only going for your money, and when they have got that there is no more.
 I must I admit I did my misjudgements.

-I am not pushing you into anything here, but IF you consider starting your own homepage, I recommend you to
+Please know I am not trying to push you into anything here, but IF you consider starting your own website, I recommend you to